 Section 4 of the Act creates Section 702.036, which relates to the finality of a final judgment of foreclosure.
-After entry of final judgment of foreclosure, if a party seeks to set aside, invalidate, or challenge the validity of a foreclosure judgment, (even if the foreclosure was fraudulent), the court may not set aside theforeclosure judgment and can only grant
+After entry of final judgment of foreclosure, if a party seeks to set aside, invalidate, or challenge the validity of a foreclosure judgment, (even if the foreclosure was fraudulent), the court may not set aside the foreclosure judgment and can only grant monetary damages if:

-foreclosure was entered, (3) the appeals periods have run with no appeals having been taken, or if an appeal was taken, it has been resolved, and (4) the property has been acquired for value by a person not affiliated with the foreclosing lender or the foreclosed owner.
+- No persons involved with the foreclosed owner, or foreclosing lender, acquired the property.
 With the enactment of this provision, the well established premise in Florida law that "your home is your castle" has been abandoned for the sole purpose of protecting title insurance companies from paying claims on title policies issued after a sloppy or fraudulent foreclosure.

 Section 7 of the Act enumerates certain methods of providing adequate protection where the foreclosing lender is not in possession of the original promissory note.
 Section 7 of the Act creates Florida Statute §702.11, under which all of the following will be considered adequate protection: (i) a written indemnification agreement by a person reasonably believed sufficiently solvent to honor such an obligation, (ii) a surety bond, (iii) a letter of credit issued by a financial institution, (iv) a deposit of cash collateral with the clerk of the court, and (v) such other security as the court may deem appropriate under the circumstances.